culturing/poems/Poems/2025-07-02/08 Daylight.md

 unfolding beyond my control.
 What a pity no strong arms could greet her.
 A pity, but one that I cannot assuage.
-Why must she be so beautiful?
+But then why must she be so beautiful?